-Below are descriptions of selected committees and events of the MES PTA.
-If you have any questions or would like to join a committee or volunteer for an event, please feel free to email the committee chair or the MES PTA president.
+Listed below are the standing committees of the MES PTA.
+If you have any questions or would like to join a committee or volunteer for an event, please email the committee chair or the MES PTA president.

 We would appreciate having your help!

-The membership committee is responsible for developing recruitment and retention strategies, collecting and tracking membership dues, distributing membership cards and encouraging online card activation and providing membership reports.
+The goal of the membership committee is to build an informed, active membership of parents, teachers, students and all citizens of the community who are familiar with the mission, purposes, policies and programs of both the New York State and National PTAs.
+The committee is responsible for collecting and tracking membership dues, distributing membership cards and encouraging online card activation and providing membership reports.

-The finance committee has the responsibility of developing a budget for the PTA.
-The budget is an outline of estimated income and expenses for the year.
+The budget and finance committee has the responsibility for developing a budget for the PTA.
+This committee should consist of at least three members, with the treasurer as chair.

 The annual MES yearbook illustrates the important part each child plays in the community of their school.
 This committee helps to plan, sell, design and distribute this annual keepsake.